yangkai12/SiamCorners/README.md

 # SiamCorners
 This is an official implemention for “[SiamCorners: Siamese Corner Networks for VisualTracking](https://arxiv.org/pdf/2104.07303.pdf)”.
-The code will be made public, be patient.
+The code are available here now.

 ![image](https://user-images.githubusercontent.com/25238475/115003176-15eb7400-9e95-11eb-9a51-275235429679.png)